nextcloud/fulltextsearch/INSTALL.md

 This is where you define the login and password for your nextcloud, and the index to reach.
 In the lines above, we have 2 clouds (cloud1 and cloud2), each one having its own credentials to access its own index (my_index and another_index)

+_Note: yaml can be really sensitive to copypasta, [if you have issue, please use this link](https://raw.githubusercontent.com/nextcloud/nextant/fullnextsearch/docs/elasticsearch-readonlyrest.yml)_

 ### ingest-attachment